 There are a lot of options when it comes to bead stringing projects.
 There are plenty of high-quality threads that will help you create fabulous jewelry that will last a very long time.

 But what is the strongest beading thread for any project?
-Great for all types of projects and the strongest thread on the market is braided, polyethylene, gel-spun thread.
-It is known for being the strongest fiber, per diameter, ever invented.
+The strongest beading thread is an inter-knitted thread, also known as braided, polyethylene, or gel-spun thread.
+It is known for being the strongest fiber per diameter and is great for all types of projects.
+It is flexible and thin which makes it easy to use with small beads.

 Bead workers and stringers that are accustomed to using fishing line will find this material is similar in texture and flexibility, yet as strong as jewelry wire.
 Beads will not easily cut through this thread and it can not be torn with your bare hands.